mmatteo-hub/VR4R_Assignment/README.md

 ![fullCoverage](https://user-images.githubusercontent.com/62358773/219961853-dc62f10f-e4ea-4bc6-974e-b8395940c3a2.png)

-The only node which remains red is the starting one which is not a node to perform a coverage on but it only represents the base station.
+The only node which remains red is the starting one which is not a node to perform a coverage on but it only represents the base station. <br>
+The graph nodes changes color gradually and returns to red as the time passes.
+The nodes are useable again once they are red again.

 ## <img src="https://user-images.githubusercontent.com/62358773/217943575-c86e500e-b4c0-458b-bd86-f08cfad44e68.png" width="5%" height="5%"> Tools used and brief description
 * WLS Windows Subsystem for Linux (v.
 1.0.3.0) is a compatibility layer that enables users to run Linux applications on Windows 10 seamlessly, without the need for a virtual machine.